 Contribution of special needs schools to education sector focus of Lords debate

-On Thursday 24 October, members of the House of Lords will consider the contribution of special needs schools and specialist education colleges to the education sector.
+On Thursday 24 October, members of the House of Lords considered the contribution of special needs schools and specialist education colleges to the education sector.

 Debate